 The Mustard Seed

 The Mustard Seed of Central Florida was established in 1984 at a time when homelessness was just beginning to emerge as a community-wide epidemic.
 It grew from the personal commitment of the founder, Carol Kane, who saw all homeless individuals, regardless of race, creed, or social status, simply as God’s children in need of assistance.
 This non-profit, charitable organization is the result of Carol’s faith.
 It started out of her garage and became an official 501c3 organization in 1988.

-During the 2017-2018 fiscal year, The Mustard Seed served 1,223 Central Florida families, including 1,259 children.
-More than 97 percent of those served are economically disadvantaged, according to the Federal Poverty Index.
-The other 3 percent are disaster victims whose circumstances left them without financial resources to create new futures.
+The Mustard Seed assists more than 3,000 people annually.
+About 97 percent of those served are economically disadvantaged, according to the Federal Poverty Index.
+The other 3 percent are disaster victims whose circumstances left them without financial resources to create stable futures.

-The Mustard Seed has accomplished much in its 30 years of service!
+The Mustard Seed has accomplished much in its more than 30 years of service!

-With the addition of an entire recycling department, The Mustard Seed uses and re-uses every single item donated.
-The Mustard Seed is able to recycle the unusable items through their individual parts: metals, cardboard, sheet plastics, fabric, foam, wood and electronics.
+With the addition of an entire Recycling Department, The Mustard Seed uses and re-uses every item donated.
+The Mustard Seed is able to recycle the unusable items through their individual parts: metals, cardboard, sheet plastics, fabric, foam and wood.

-Since 2011, The Mustard Seed’s recycling program deconstructed more than 120,753 mattresses and sold their components, diverting 2.6 million cubic feet from the landfill and protecting our environment.
-Our recycling efforts generate income to help fund the furniture and clothing programs.
+Since 2011, The Mustard Seed’s Recycling Department deconstructed more than 160,000 mattresses and sold their components, diverting nearly 4 million cubic feet of waste from the landfill while protecting the environment.
+The Mustard Seed’s recycling efforts generate income to help fund the furniture and clothing programs.